kelsonic/example.js/README.md

 ## Contributing

-When making a pull-request, please ensure you follow the CONTRIBUTING guidelines.
+Do you see errors?
+Inaccuracies?
+Want to add your own quirky JS examples?
+Make a pull-request! :)

 ## License

 MIT License.
-View it in LICENSE.
+View it in [LICENSE](https://github.com/kelsonic/example.js/tree/master/LICENSE).